kucharzykt/apex-inspector/README.md

 ## What is Inspector

-Inspector is a lightweight dynamic action plugin for Oracle Application Express that adds inspect button for regions and buttons.
-Inspect button opens card with informations like static id, types, querries, processes and others.
+Inspector is a lightweight dynamic action plugin for Oracle Application Express that adds an inspect button for regions and buttons.
+Inspect button opens the card with information like static id, types, querries, processes, and others.
 <div style="float: left">
   <p align="center">
   <img src="others/inspector_closed.png" width="800" />